z-riley/gogl/README.md

-# turdgl
+# GoGL

-Turdgl is a 2D graphics library built on top of [Simple Directmedia Layer](https://www.libsdl.org/).
+GoGL is a 2D graphics library built on top of [Simple Directmedia Layer](https://www.libsdl.org/).
 It is CPU-based, meaning it does not perform well with intensive graphics.

 This project was built as a learning experience.
 Therefore, it is not recommended for any serious applications.